Victoria Lee: Death

 Lee died in Hawaii on December 26, 2022, at the age of 18, but her death was not revealed until her older sister Angela announced it via Instagram on January 7, 2023.
-A cause of death has not been given.
-The Lees shut down their family-owned MMA training facility in Waipahu, Hawaii, and said it would remain permanently closed.
+Although a cause of death was not initially given, Angela later wrote an article for The Players' Tribune in September, entitled "Resilient", on the subject, announcing that Victoria took her own life.
+The Lee family shut down their family-owned MMA training facility in Waipahu, Hawaii, and said it would remain permanently closed.